YaleDHLab/passages-to-freedom/README.md

 # to check which branch you're on and see what kinds of changed and unchanged files you have
 git status

-# to make git ignore the ruby version file
-sublime .

-add '.ruby-version' to .gitignore file and hit save.

 # check all changes and deletions among files
 git diff